s4ke/Master-Thesis/src/md/050-benchmarks.md

 The `Par` Monad and GpH -- in its multicore version [@Marlow2009] -- can be executed on shared memory machines only.
-Although GpH is available on distributed memory clusters, and newer distributed memory Haskells such as HdpH exist, current support of distributed memory in PArrows is limited to Eden.
+Although GpH is available on distributed memory clusters, current support of distributed memory in PArrows is limited to Eden.
 We used the MPI backend of Eden in a distributed memory setting.
-However, for shared memory Eden features a \enquote{CP} backend that merely copies the memory blocks between disjoint heaps.
+However, Eden features a \enquote{CP} backend for shared memory that merely copies the memory blocks between disjoint heaps.
 In this mode, Eden still operates in the \enquote{nothing shared} setting, but is adapted better to multicore machines.
 We call this version of Eden